nadanai263/nadanai263.github.io/pages/howto/dockercmds.md

 ---
-layout: post
+layout: page
-title: "Docker commands"
+title: "How to: use basic Docker commands"
 date: 2018-10-19
 ---